Frequently Asked Questions

 How should I dispose of paint?

-Latex paint is water-based and can safely be disposed of with household trash if the paint has been solidified.
-One of the easiest ways to solidify latex paint is to mix clay-based cat litter or a paint hardener (available a most home improvement stores) and leave the lid off until the paint has dried.
+Water-based paint can safely be disposed of with household trash if the paint has been solidified.
+One of the easiest ways to solidify water-based paint is to mix clay-based cat litter or a paint hardener (available a most home improvement stores) and leave the lid off until the paint has dried.
 Then, the paint can be placed at the curb with normal household trash.
 Lids must be left off of the paint cans so your trash hauler can see that the paint has solidified.

 How should I dispose of unwanted medications?

 Our waterways are threatened when medications are flushed down a toilet or washed down a drain.
 Wastewater treatment plants are not designed to remove many of the chemicals that make up today’s pharmaceuticals.
 Trace amounts of estrogen, anti-depressants, anti-epileptics, and other pharmaceutical compounds are being detected in our streams and rivers.

 Fortunately, Hendricks County law enforcement agencies now have unwanted medicines drop boxes in the lobbies of their police stations for use by residents.
 The drop boxes are available when the police stations are open (during normal business hours).
 No illicit drugs, syringes, lancets, needles, or thermometers are accepted in the drop boxes.
 Medicines should be left in their original containers.
 Personal information may be removed or blacked out, but the name of the drug, the prescribing pharmacy, and the original quantity prescribed should remain intact and readable.
 Click here for a list of nearby drop boxes.